-To answer question \ding{173}, it is important to clarify that prototype-based learning is essentially a nonparametric classification strategy based on the similarity between features and non-learnable prototypes.
-Hence, prototype initialization plays a crucial role in this task.
-Although the direct use of K-means for prototype generation has considered rich intra-class variance and exhibited strong semantics and interpretability, it may not be the optimal solution for the classification task. \cite{badgan} is a GAN-based semi-supervised learning method.
-Theoretically, it has shown that generating low-quality samples helps the discriminator refine class boundaries in low-density regions, leading to an improvement of generalization performance.
-Inspired by this, we propose a simple approach to refine the classification boundaries through prototype generation.
-In particular, features of each class are divided into two groups with a confidence threshold to perform sampling and clustering respectively.
-It makes the low-confidence prototypes move closer to the classification boundaries, capturing more difficult samples (as shown in Fig.~\ref{fig1}).
-The statistical graph in Fig.~\ref{fig2} confirms that low-confidence features tend to deviate further from the category center, which also supports the viability of the proposed method.
-Moreover, an adaptive prototype optimization scheme is also applied, where we increase the number of generated prototypes for categories with scattered distributions.
+For question \ding{173}, considering that prototype-based learning is essentially a nonparametric classification based on the similarity between features and non-learnable prototypes; consequently, a superior initialization of prototypes can lead to improved classification performance.
+Although the direct use of K-Means has considered intraclass variance, the generated prototypes tend to be close to category semantic centers, overlooking the clear delineation of class boundaries (as shown in Fig.~\ref{fig1} (a)).
+Moreover, according to \cite{badgan}, leveraging low-quality samples in low-density regions can help refine the model's class boundaries, resulting in an improvement of classification performance.
+Inspired by this, to enhance the classification boundaries, we propose to specially sample low-confidence features, facilitating the generation of prototypes closer to the class boundaries.
+Specifically, the features of each class are divided into two groups via confidence computation to perform sampling and clustering.
+As shown in Fig.~\ref{fig1}, compared to random sampling and clustering, our method effectively makes the low-confidence prototypes move closer to the class boundaries, capturing more difficult samples.
+The statistical graph in Fig.~\ref{fig2} also confirms that low-confidence features tend to deviate further from the category center.
+The improved performance of the confidence-based prototype generation in Section~\ref{sec:ablation study} validates its superiority.
+In addition, to further refine the class boundaries, an adaptive prototype optimization scheme is proposed to increase the number of generated prototypes for categories with scattered distributions.